Cystopteris dickieana

 Cystopteris dickieana, commonly known as Dickie's bladder-fern, is a fern with a wide distribution in the Northern Hemisphere.
-There is debate amongst botanists as to whether it is a species in its own right or a variant of C. fragilis.
+There is debate amongst botanists as to whether it is a species in its own right, or a variety or subspecies of C. fragilis.

-Distribution
+Distribution and habitat

-C. dickieana is native to Canada and the United States, a variety of European countries including Russia and also north Africa and the Andes.
-It is typically found in montane habitats below the tree-line, although it is also grows at lower altitudes in locations with cool summers.
+C. dickieana is native to several European countries including Scotland, Iceland, Norway, Sweden, Switzerland, and Russia, and in North America in Canada and the United States, and also north Africa in the Atlas Mountains.
+It is typically found in montane habitats below the tree-line, although it also grows at lower altitudes in locations with cool summers.

 Discovery and Victorian collectors

 The first recorded discovery of the plant was made by William Knight, Professor of Natural Philosophy at Marischal College, Aberdeen in Scotland.
 Knight came across a small population growing on base-rich rocks in a sea cave (known locally as a "yawn") on the coast of Kincardineshire.
 The first publication to record it was the 1838 Flora Aberdonenis which included a note of its occurrence written by a pupil of Knight's, George Dickie.
 Dickie also sent a live specimen to Robert Sim, a nurseryman from Kent, who believed it to be a new species and published his views in the 1848 edition of the Gardener's and Farmer's Journal, naming it C. dickieana.